 the Umpires will not commence the match until steps (i) and (ii) above have been completed.

-In the event that an Umpire fails to arrive at a match on or before the scheduled starting time, the home Team Captain shall make a note of this fact on the Electronic Match Card.
+If an Umpire fails to arrive at a match on or before the scheduled starting time, the home Team Captain shall make a note of this fact on the Electronic Match Card.

 After the match:

-the Captains shall ensure that, immediately after the match the Umpires enter the final result in the Electronic Match Card, and click “Submit Match Card” after inserting, if any, the details of any Bye- law contravention and Yellow and/or Red Card awards, then
+the captains shall ensure that, immediately after the match the Umpires enter the final result in the Electronic Match Card, and click “Submit Match Card” after inserting, if any, the details of any Bye- law contravention and Yellow and/or Red Card awards, then

 each Team Captain will identify in the Electronic Match Card any players in their Team who scored a goal in the match and the number of goals scored, insert additional comments, if any, (including as may be required pursuant to 14.2(b)) and click “Submit Match Card” within twenty four (24) hours of the scheduled start time of the match.

-If the Electronic Match Card cannot be completed due to a technical issue, the home Team Captain shall provide a sheet of paper on which both Team Captains will enter player lists and the Umpires will sign off with results and additional information/comments, if any, inserted.
-The home Team Captain shall notify the HockeyHK Office within 24 hours after the end of the match by email of the technical issue mcnotwithstanding any ,Hcumcand provide in said email an electronic copy of the aforementioned sheet of paper.
-The away team captain is also required to follow suit, albeit he is required only to confirm in his email the accuracy of the copy of the sheet of paper attached in the home Team Captain’s email and any missing information, such as scorer(s).
+If the Electronic Match Card cannot be completed due to a technical issue, the home Team Captain shall notify the HockeyHK Office within 24 hours after the end of the match by email of the technical issue for resolution.
+If the Electronic Match Card is not submitted within 24 hours of the match, other than where technical issues have been reported to the HockeyHK Office in accordance with this paragraph this is the responsibility of the Team Captains.
+It is the responsibility of the home Team Captain to ensure that the Umpires complete the Electronic Match Card.

-The responsibility of checking the T’PLTeam’s Players List and players’ photographic identifications rests jointly with the officiating Umpires and the Team Captains.
-In the event of dispute/disagreement between the two Team Captains, the officiating Umpires shall make the decision and a note to that effect recorded on the Match Card.
-In order to facilitate a proper and efficient player identification check, all players are required to carry with them their photographic identification documents or a copy thereof.
+The responsibility of checking the teams’ players lists and players’ photographic identifications rests jointly with the officiating Umpires and the Team Captains.
+In the event of dispute/disagreement between the two Team Captains, the officiating Umpires shall make the decision and a note to that effect recorded on the Electronic Match Card.
+To facilitate a proper and efficient player identification check, all players are required to carry with them their photographic identification documents or a copy thereof.

-Both Team Captains shall provide the Umpires with their respective most updated TPLTeam Players Lists with pictures for all players listed on the Match Card at least 5 (five) minutes prior to the scheduled match start time.
-In the event a team is unable to produce the TPTeam Players List with pictures, the Umpire may demand a photographic identification check on players to be carried out before or during the match.
-In the event that a team is unable to produce photographic identification for particular players, the Umpire should note which players were unable to produce photographic identification on the Match Card for action by the Committee.
+Both Team Captains shall provide the Umpires with their respective most updated team players lists with pictures for all players listed on the Match Card at least 5 (five) minutes prior to the scheduled match start time.
+In the event a team is unable to produce the team players list with pictures, the Umpire may demand a photographic identification check on players to be carried out before or during the match.
+In the event that a team is unable to produce photographic identification for particular players, the Umpire should note which players were unable to produce photographic identification on the Electronic Match Card for action by the Committee.
 A player who has failed to provide a photographic identification document upon request will be deemed an unregistered player.

 Contravention